Why You Must Migrate Your VSTO Add-Ins Before April 2026

 The Modern Web Add-In Model

 The replacement is the Office Web Add-In model (sometimes called Office JS add-ins or simply modern add-ins).
 These add-ins are built using standard web technologies: HTML, CSS, and JavaScript.
+The add-in is rendered as a webpage within the Office application, providing users with a familiar web-based interface.
 They run in a sandboxed browser context within the Office application and interact with Office through the office.js API.

 The web add-in model works across all Office platforms: Windows (classic and new), Mac, web, and mobile.
 This cross-platform capability is one of the primary reasons Microsoft is pushing the transition.
 A single add-in built to the web model works everywhere, whereas VSTO add-ins only work on Windows desktop.